-The Public Health Division recommends that all residences be tested for radon regardless of the risk level assigned to the home’s geographic location.
-Homeowners can easily do testing themselves by following these steps recommended by EPA.
-If the confirmed average radon concentration exceeds 4 pCi/liter, the Public Health Division and the Environmental Protection Agency recommend that measures be taken to lower the concentration below that level.
+You can easily test your home by following these steps recommended by EPA.
+If your radon levels are above 4 pCi/liter, the Public Health Division and the Environmental Protection Agency (EPA) recommend that further action be taken to lower the concentration below that level.

 The data presented in the links below was compiled by the Oregon Public Health Division.
-It contains both long-term radon tests (more than 90 days) and short-term radon tests (2-90 days) that have been conducted primarily by homeowners.
-Indoor radon concentrations can be influenced by weather, season, geology, type of construction and heating, ventilation and air conditioning systems.
-Therefore, radon levels may not be consistent among a group of homes, even those next door to each other.
+It contains long-term radon tests (more than 90 days) and short-term radon tests (2-90 days) that have been conducted primarily by homeowners.
+Indoor radon levels can be influenced by weather, season, geology, type of construction and heating, ventilation and air conditioning systems.
+Because of this, radon levels may not be consistent among a group of homes, even those next door to each other.

 *if your zip code has no risk level assigned, you may be eligible for a free test kit, call or email us today!